masc-ucsc/hif/README.md

 bytes where the end is know because the encoding includes the ID size.

-The first statement should be a `use` to indicate the `tool` and `version`.
+The first statement should be a `attr` with at least the `tool` and `version` attribute fields.
 This is needed to distinguish semantics.

 ### Data Format FAQ